SmittyB00p/PhiuSFBv0NkHjLd3/README.md

 # Potential Talents Overview

+## youtube video ##

 As a talent sourcing and management company, the goal is to identify and match talented individuals to technology companies.
 However, this task is challenging due to several factors:

-1.)
-Understanding the Role: Accurately grasping the client’s needs and the requirements of the role.
+* Understanding the Role: Accurately grasping the client’s needs and the requirements of the role.
-2.)
-Identifying Candidate Qualities: Knowing what makes a candidate a good fit for the specific role.
+* Identifying Candidate Qualities: Knowing what makes a candidate a good fit for the specific role.
-3.)
-Locating Talent: Finding skilled individuals in the right places.
+* Locating Talent: Finding skilled individuals in the right places.

 Currently, this process involves significant manual effort.
 Such as determining how fit a candidate is to a given role after a pre-ranking has been done and then re-ranking that list.
 The aim is to streamline the process by developing an automated system that saves time and improves candidate matching.
 Specifically, to build a machine learning-powered pipeline that:

-1.)
-Identifies and ranks candidates based on their suitability for a given role.
+* Identifies and ranks candidates based on their suitability for a given role.
-2.)
-Utilizes role-specific keywords (e.g., "full-stack software engineer", "aspiring human resources", etc.) to guide the search process.
+* Utilizes role-specific keywords (e.g., "full-stack software engineer", "aspiring human resources", etc.) to guide the search process.

 ### Objectives